24 Hours of Love: Background

-Promotion for the event
+Promotion

 In the days leading up to the event, MTV2 insisted that Love would have full programming control.
 The official Viacom press release to the Associated Press read as follows:

 During the week before the broadcast, Love heavily promoted the show.
 While appearing on the Howard Stern radio show, she stated that she would be airing any video she wanted and that she was interested in videos by female rock artists.
 In an interview for USA Today, she claimed that she would also be airing the movies Performance and Times Square, and she had also mentioned bringing in clips from other movies.

-The event itself
+Event

 On Saturday, September 21, 2002, at 8 p.m.
 ET, 24 Hours of Love went on the air live with Courtney Love and a friend named Ursula.
 At this time, Love again explained that she would have full control of the programming.
 However, the movies and movie clips were no longer mentioned.
 An unconfirmed account claims that Love was not told until immediately before the broadcast that MTV2 did not have the rights to air those movies.
 Additionally, the film Performance had an X rating, which meant since MTV2 had low power television broadcast affiliates, it would have been unable to air that film without risking punishment with the FCC, and the condemnation of the network's advertisers.

 Between the guests during the whole 24 hours, there were Albert Hammond, Jr. and Fabrizio Moretti from The Strokes, Ryan Adams and Eve, besides phone conversations with artists like Cameron Crowe and Michael Stipe.